I love what I do.

 P.S.
 I considered adding links to online articles and statistics as a means of providing references and backing up an opinion.
 What I discovered is an amazing amount of discrepancies and inconsistencies.
 Lists of breeds that have behaved the most aggressively vary greatly.
 And I mean GREATLY.
 Statistics are skewed and often spun to represent and validate the author’s individual biases.
 For every article I found in support of an argument I would find another against it.

 I concluded that these statistics should not be taken at face value.
 Therefore the real benefits to the numbers only come when you place those findings under a critical microscope.
 For those reasons I leave it up to the reader to conduct his or her own research.
-I don’t care that you do or do not believe what I write on the topic.

 Having said that, I have provided links to a few articles that I think you’ll benefit from.